 Innovative hands-on activities and field investigations

-Location: In schools, green spaces, and more than 15 state and national parks in Maryland, Virginia, and Washington DC.
+Location: In schools, green spaces, and national parks in Maryland, Virginia, and Washington DC.

 Science in the Parks (Bridging The Watershed)

 We bring science to life in parks across Maryland, Virginia, and Washington DC.
 Our acclaimed Bridging The Watershed program, in partnership with the National Park Service, is free to participating teachers and engages students in meaningful watershed educational experiences through hands-on, curriculum-based outdoor studies in national parks and public lands.
 Students investigate subjects related to watersheds, ecosystems, and human impacts on the environment.

 The Alice Ferguson Foundation’s team of experienced educators can come to your classroom to run interactive science activities and teach hands-on environmental science.
 Our programs can engage students on real-world relevant topics such as the impact of waste and trash, how the water cycle works and the habits and life-cycles of the animals around us.
 Our educators can also visit your classroom before and after a day or overnight field trip to engage students in pre- and post- field trip activities that tie the field trip into the students overall science learning in the classroom.